hashicorp/katakoda/consul-secure-acl-vault/step1.md

 ...
 ```

-In this lab, you will configure the "default-deny" policy, which
+In this lab, you will set the "default-deny" policy, which
 denies all operations by default.
 All operations will be evaluated
 against their token, and only operations granted by policy associated
 with the token will be allowed.